Connecting to a Linux VM over SSH

-To connect to a VM via SSH, you need a key pair: the public key resides on the VM, and the private one is kept by the user.
+To connect to a VM via SSH, you need a key pair with the public key located on the VM and the private key kept by the user.
 This method is more secure than connecting with a username and password.

 To enable another user to connect to your VM, add an SSH key for them by following this guide.